The

 coordinates are going up in

-s;
+s; - The

-coordinate is four times the
+coordinate is equal to the

 Take the point